Jeremiah-Halleluyah/sort_Alphabetically_Without_inbuilt_sort_In_Javascript/README.md

-#The_code_ implements the means of mergeSort algorithm in sorting string alphabets and values
+#The_code_ implements the means of mergeSort algorithm in sorting string